 Stop using your cards

 The best way to stop using your credit card is to cut it in half and throw it in the trash.
 It sounds dramatic but the truth is that a credit card that is still usable will get used.
-Making it harder on you to keep up with all the payments that reduce your credit card balance.
+Making it harder for you to keep up with all the payments that reduce your credit card balance.

 If you don’t want to destroy your credit cards, just put it away where you will not have easy access to it.
 Remember to do your monthly payments until the balance is paid off.
 At the same time, cut back on luxuries and spend money only on essentials.
 When you do pay for them, use cash or your debit card – this will ensure that whatever you buy is within your means.